/The Tattoo That Ended the Wedding

 “Want to explain this?”

-The color drained from Aisha’s face.
+Aisha’s lips parted.
 “Jason?
 Who’s Cleo?”

-He stammered.
-“It’s not real.
+He stammered, “It’s not real.
 Just a joke.
 A henna thing from the bachelor party.”

 “That’s not henna,” I said.
 “That’s ink.
-Fresh ink.”
+Still healing.”

-Then Cleo stood up.
+Then Cleo stood.

 Jason paled.
 “Cleo, don’t—”